Best HR Document Management Software Buyer’s Guide 2026

 Record retention is one of the most complex parts of HR compliance.
 Requirements vary by document type, state, and industry, making it essential to have a clear, defensible strategy that keeps policy and practice aligned.

 A strong retention plan ensures that records are kept for the required duration and destroyed securely when their lifecycle ends.
-It also helps your organization prove compliance during audits or legal reviews with complete documentation of how and when actions were taken.
+It also helps your organization demonstrate compliance during audits or legal reviews by providing complete documentation of when and how actions were taken.

 Four Key Steps